mikeizbicki/ucr-cs100/assignments/hw/hw2-ls/README.md

 Again, the tests you choose will be the most important part of your grade.

-Remember that the commands `ls -l -r`, `ls -r -l`, `ls -lr` and `ls -rl` should all do the same thing.
+Remember that the commands `ls -l -R`, `ls -R -l`, `ls -lR` and `ls -Rl` should all do the same thing.
 You must consider how these flags interact with the `-a` flag and the optional file parameters.

 **IMPORTANT:** If you are unsure if your test cases are sufficient, ask one of the instructors to review them *before the deadline*.